EmmanuelOsaea/Cv-for-an-Architect/README.md

 #### **Certifications**

 - Bachelor of Architecture
-- Certification in Historic Preservation
-- Master of Architectural Design
+- Master of Sustainable Design
-- Diploma in Architectural Design
 ---

 #### **Languages**